 According to the Centers for Disease Control and Prevention (CDC), 1.7 million people in the United States suffer from brain injuries each year.
 These injuries are serious and often fatal.
 If you or a loved one has suffered from a traumatic brain injury (TBI) due to someone else’s negligence, Lampert & Walsh, LLC is prepared to help.
 We are dedicated to getting the justice and compensation you deserve after another person’s actions causes harm to you or your family.
-Since 1979, we’ve been fighting for the rights of injured people in Colorado.
+Since 1979, we’ve been fighting for the rights of people struggling with brain injury in Denver and throughout Colorado.

 A TBI occurs when there has been a physical trauma to the head or brain that affects the brain’s normal functions.
 These injuries can be caused by any type of accident, including: